 - Specifically designed materials that help students explore their world and develop essential cognitive skills.

-- Mixed age groups that encourage children to develop their personalities socially and intellectually at their own pace.
+- Multi-age classrooms that encourage children to develop their personalities socially and intellectually at their own pace.

 - Class sizes large enough (typically between 27-39 children per class) to ensure healthy social development.